shawn1m/overture/README.md

 + WhenPrimaryDNSAnswerNoneUse: If the response of PrimaryDNS exists and there is no `ANSWER SECTION` in it, the final DNS should be defined.
 (There is no `AAAA` record for most domains right now)
 + File: Absolute path like `/path/to/file` is allowed.
 For Windows users, please use properly escaped path like `C:\\path\\to\\file.txt` in the configuration.
-+ DomainFile.Matcher: Matching policy and implementation, including "full-list", "full-map", "regex-list", "suffix-tree" and "gfwlist".
++ DomainFile.PrimaryMatcher/AlternativeMatcher: Matching policy and implementation for Primary domain file and Alternative domain file, including "full-list", "full-map", "regex-list", "suffix-tree" and "gfwlist".
 Default value is "regex-list".
  In order to use `gfwlist` matcher, you have to use a **decoded** `gfwlist` as domain file.
 + MinimumTTL: Set the minimum TTL value (in seconds) in order to improve caching efficiency, use `0` to disable.
 + CacheSize: The number of query record to cache, use `0` to disable.